greg-raven/Uncommon-Sense/_posts/2022-11-25-the-individual-not-the-government.md

 ---
-title: 'The individual, not the government'
+title: "The individual, not the government"
 layout: post
 categories:
 - government